 - Difficult mining conditions as a result of narrow seams, large topographic differences, highly faulted ground conditions and numerous occurrences of dolerite dykes.
 This resulted in low extraction rates and tonnages, high mining costs and few opportunities for opencast mining; and - The abolition of the coal marketing controls which took place in the early 1990's.
 These controls had prevented the sale of coal produced within a province from being sold outside of that particular province.
 This abolition resulted in the cheap coal produced in Mpumalanga being sold into the KwaZulu-Natal market.
-Although the Mpumalanga coals had further to travel to reach the KwaZulu-Natal market, the combined mining and transportation costs for this coal were still significantly less than the high-cost coal produced within KwaZulu-Natal;
+Although the Mpumalanga coals had further to travel to reach the KwaZulu-Natal market, the combined mining and transportation costs for this coal were still significantly less than the high-cost coal produced within KwaZulu-Natal; - The process of approving SLP project is uncertain - No formal reporting structure(s)

 - Accelerate the exploitation of the identified discrete large-scale mines;

 - Setting up a large washing plant;

 - Provide skill training for small scale mining ventures such as re- working old dumps;

 - Beneficiation;

 - Biodiversity;

 - Pollution & Climate Change;

-- Rehabilitation of mined land;
+- Access rehabilitation of mined land;

 - Health & Safety;

 - Engineering Services;

 - Logistics;

 - Supplying of various mining components;

 - Water; and

 - Wildlife preservation.